golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 ### Golem-Workers is up!

-That’s it!
+That's it!
 Now, you can interact with Golem-Workers using the Web API at `http://localhost:8000` You can find the OpenAPI specification at [http://localhost:8000/docs](http://localhost:8000/docs) (or at [http://localhost:8000/redoc](http://localhost:8000/redoc) if you prefer the `redoc` format).